 Building your brand’s digital presence has never been more important.
-In the last three months, people all over the world have become incredibly reliant on technology.
+In the last 18 months, people all over the world have become incredibly reliant on technology.
 It’s being used as a primary channel for communication, education and purchase.

 Using tech to communicate during COVID-19 has helped support many firms to reach their clients.
 Now it’s time to build on your digital presence to ensure you remain front of mind and ahead of the competition.